mega6453/AppiumWizard/README.md

 * APK Installation
 * Server Management
 * Troubleshooter
-* Element Interaction status (Find element, Click and Send text)
+* Status bar for Element interaction (Find element, Click and Send text as of now)
 * etc.

 ## Features/Improvements in Queue
 * Add cancel button for progress window
 * Update Appium Server and drivers from Appium Wizard
-* Element Interaction status (WaitForElement, Swipe, etc.)
+* Status bar for Element interaction (WaitForElement, Swipe, etc.)
 * Handle resources on Application exit
 * Highlight element accessed by Appium in Screen Reflection
 * Unlock Mobile using Screen Control